- Home / Blog / Tips for Students / How to Find a Nurse Practitioner Preceptor

-The practicum experience in Chamberlain’s MSN - Family Nurse Practitioner specialty track is designed to expose you to diverse patient populations from birth through end of life.
+The practicum experience in Chamberlain University’s MSN - Family Nurse Practitioner (FNP) specialty track is designed to expose you to diverse patient populations from birth through end of life.

-The hands on-experience assessing diagnosing and treating a variety of conditions is invaluable in growing into a well-rounded practitioner.
-However, students often find it takes more effort than they expected to secure preceptors in their area.
-We spoke with eight graduates of Chamberlain’s FNP specialty track to get their advice for identifying and securing FNP practicum sites.
+The hands on-experience assessing, diagnosing and treating a variety of conditions is invaluable in growing into a well-rounded practitioner.
+However, students often find it takes more effort than they expected to find a nurse practitioner preceptor in their area.
+We spoke with nine graduates of Chamberlain’s MSN FNP specialty track to get their advice on how to find a NP preceptor.

-Jacob Garcia had no issues finding his practicum sites – largely because, he didn’t have to reinvent the wheel.
+Jacob Garcia had no issues when it came time to find a nurse practitioner preceptor – largely because he didn’t have to reinvent the wheel.

 “I knew a few people in San Antonio who went to Chamberlain and they gave me recommendations,” he said.
 “The same sites they studied at precepted me.
 It was all networking.”

-Several other students cited this as the most successful tactic they used in securing a site.
+Several other students cited this as the most successful tactic they used in securing NP preceptors.

-For students who don’t work in clinics or hospital – this can be a great tactic.
-Start early looking for people in your city that have gone through the program and connecting with them.
+For students who don’t work in clinics or hospitals – this can be a great tactic for how to find a NP preceptor.
+Start looking early for people in your city that have gone through the program and connecting with them.

-As a practicing nurse, Sarah Magula also networked with physicians in the area ahead of time to secure her sites.
+As a practicing nurse, Sarah Magula also networked with physicians in the area ahead of time to find a nurse practitioner preceptor.

 “I really just can’t stress enough to be assertive,” she said.
 “Even if a student comes into the program with only one year of nursing experience, you still interact with doctors in that amount of time – those are going to be your prospects for practicums.”

-The practicum site search could also start with your personal healthcare provider – and make sure to ask friends and family for referrals to their providers as well.
+The search to find an NP preceptor could also start with your personal healthcare provider – and make sure to ask friends and family for referrals to their providers as well.

-Among all the students we interviewed, one piece of advice for finding a FNP practicum site was unanimous: START EARLY.
+Among all the students we interviewed, one piece of advice for how to find a NP preceptor and practicum site was unanimous: START EARLY.

-How early can depend on the strength of your network, and how many placements are available in your area.
+How early can depend on the strength of your network, and how many NP preceptors are available in your area.
 For Philhower, who lives in the D.C. area, he wished he had started his search a year in advance.

 “The benefit of living in Northern Virginia is there a ton of locations, but the downside is that there are also a ton of schools and a lot of the spaces are used for medical students and other nurse practitioner programs,” he said.
 “A lot of the places I called were willing to accept me, but they were booked out for the next 12 months.
 They told me they would put my name on the list and call me back.
 That didn’t work at all for me.”

-Sarah Magula recommends sharing that you will be looking for a practicum sites from Day 1 in the program.
+Sarah Magula recommends sharing that you will be looking for nurse practitioner preceptors and a practicum site from Day 1 in the program.

 “I ran into different mid-levels throughout the program and they would tell me where they went for different rotations,” she said.
 “Put it out there and get feelers to find out what everyone in your area did, what doctors are more receptive to teaching, what hospitals are teaching organizations.”

-You truly never know who might be able to connect you with a site.
+You truly never know who might be able to connect you with NP preceptors or a practicum site.
 Philhower found one of his sites after helping a woman who was stranded by giving her car a jump.

-Starting early can sometimes feel difficult, as nurse practitioners and other providers are so busy.
+Starting early can sometimes feel difficult, as nurse practitioner preceptors and other providers are so busy.